talon-one/talon_one.js/docs/ManagementApi.md

   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Only return events created after this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'coupon': "coupon_example", // String | Filter by sessions with this coupon.
 Must be exact match.
   'referral': "referral_example", // String | Filter by sessions with this referral.
 Must be exact match.
-  'integrationId': "integrationId_example", // String | Filter by sessions with this integrationId.
+  'integrationId': "integrationId_example", // String | Filter by sessions with this integration ID.
 Must be exact match.
   'storeIntegrationId': "storeIntegrationId_example" // String | The integration ID of the store.
 You choose this ID when you create a store.
 };
 apiInstance.getApplicationSessions(applicationId, opts).then((data) => {